maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 - When you run the IDE, you have to "logon", i.e. select (enter) a user name.

 - Every time a new user is enrolled, s/he must run the _Guide Mode_.
-  This takes a long time because you need to execute 6 training sessions.
+  This takes a long time because you need to execute 6 training missions.
   Here is a video of the [RIS2.0 training mission](https://www.youtube.com/watch?v=8yqhvVdOnM8).

   To bypass the the Guided Mode (enable all menus right away) hold down